BaptisteBdn/docker-selfhosted-apps/trilium/README.md

     external: true
 ```

-The docker-compose contains only one service using the apache trilium image.
+The docker-compose contains only one service using the trilium image.

 # Usage